YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/EternalWinter/EW01 EternalWinter Introduction/README.md

 First thing that comes to mind when finding a binary string is to try to convert it to ASCII.

 Convert the [binary to ASCII text](https://www.rapidtables.com/convert/number/binary-to-ascii.html) and you get the flag.
+There are many online tools on the web that you can use to convert binary to ASCII.

 flag = `NYP{gr0undZ3rO}`